jenschlot/IBM-Bluemix-DevOps-Documentation/docs/tutorial_clients/tutorial_clients.md

 More Tutorials
 --------------

-Interested in trying more BlueMix and DevOps capabilities, [click here](..) to find more tutorials.
+Interested in trying more BlueMix and DevOps capabilities?
+[Click here](..) to find more tutorials.